ipfs-inactive/research-bitswap/analysis/prelim_strategy_analysis.md

 Analysis
 ========

-**TODO**: integrate this list with the rest of this section

-1. All users always have unique data that all of their peers want.
-2. Each user's neighborhood is constant -- so any given pair of peers is connected for the entire repeated game.
+For the purposes of this analysis, we make an additional assumption: each user's neighborhood is constant -- so any given pair of peers is connected for the entire repeated game.
 This means that the network topology is static as well.

 We now consider consider a specific strategy function that user $j$ uses to weight some peer $i$: